yiisoft/queue/README.md

 There is a restriction: by the time all middlewares are executed in the forward order, the adapter must be specified in the `PushRequest` object.
 You will get a `AdapterNotConfiguredException`, if it isn't.

-You have two places to define push middlewares:
+You have three places to define push middlewares:

 1. `PushMiddlewareDispatcher`.
 You can pass it either to the constructor, or to the `withMiddlewares()` method, which
 creates a completely new dispatcher object with only those middlewares, which are passed as arguments.
+2. Pass middlewares to either `Queue::withMiddlewares()` or `Queue::withMiddlewaresAdded()` methods.
+The difference is that the former will completely replace an existing middleware stack, while the latter will add passed middlewares to the end of the existing stack.
+These middlewares will be executed after the common ones, passed directly to the `PushMiddlewareDispatcher`.
+It's useful when defining a queue channel.
+Both methods return a new instance of the `Queue` class.
-2. Put middlewares into the `Queue::push()` method like this: `$queue->push($message, ...$middlewares)`.
-These middlewares will always be executed after those which are in the `PushMiddlewareDispatcher`.
+3. Put middlewares into the `Queue::push()` method like this: `$queue->push($message, ...$middlewares)`.
+These middlewares have the lowest priority and will be executed after those which are in the `PushMiddlewareDispatcher` and the ones passed to the `Queue::withMiddlewares()` and `Queue::withMiddlewaresAdded()` and only for the message passed along with them.

 ### Consume pipeline